• Skip to primary navigation

 4 cups water

-• When the water is boiling, add the buckwheat groats.
-Let it cook for 10 - 12 minutes, stirring once or twice.
+• Let it cook, on medium-high heat, for 10–12 minutes, stirring once or twice.

-• At 10 - 12 minutes, the groats will be cooked soft and still have a crunch to them (al dente).
-If you want them softer and mushier, cook them for 2-3 minutes more.
+• Around the 10-minute mark, the groats will be soft but still have a bit of crunch (al dente).
+I like them that way.
+If you prefer them softer and mushier, cook them for an additional 2–3 minutes.

 Video